Usuy-Leon/Filter-for-Multi-scale-Image-Decomposition/readme.md

 ## Python Implementation

-This module implements a local-statistical, edge-preserving image enhancement algorithm based on the Sub-Window Variance Filter (SVF).
-It decomposes an image into coarse (base), medium, and fine detail layers, then enhances those details using amplification factors.

 The SVF smooths an image while preserving edges by analyzing local variance.
 Regions with low variance are blurred, while regions with high variance (edges) are preserved.

+It decomposes an image into coarse (base), medium, and fine detail layers, then enhances those details using amplification factors.